 License Rules Best Practices

 When creating license rules, you may want to follow consistent criteria for selecting which applications belong to a rule.
-We recommend that you follow one of these criteria:
+It is recommended that you:

-- Group applications by business unit.
-If you want a rule to contain multiple applications, select applications that belong to the same business unit.
+- Group applications by business unit if you want a rule to contain multiple applications.